 Next, we investigated for which words DDL outperforms LDL.
 We hypothesised that DDL would perform better than LDL for words which are harder to distinguish from other words.
 These are words with n-grams that are shared with many other words, shorter words and words in a dense semantic neighbourhood.
 We used these predictors (plus word frequency as a control) to predict the difference in correlation between predicted and target vectors in LDL and DDL using a Generalised Additive Model (GAM, \citealp{wood2011gam}; more details on how we operationalised these concepts can be found in \citealp{heitmeier2024}).
 Figure~\ref{fig:BLP_diff_comp} shows that DDL indeed outperforms LDL for words with higher cue overlap (i.e. a word's cues occur in many other words), shorter words and words in a denser orthographic neighbourhood \citep[higher Coltheart's N,][]{coltheart1977access}.
 Moreover, it performs better on words with higher frequency.
 While semantic density (measured as the correlation between the target semantic vector and its closest semantic neighbour) seems to have a U-shaped effect, this is due to collinearity with the other predictors \citep{friedman2005graphical}: in a GAM with only semantic density as a predictor, the measure shows the expected effect of an advantage for DDL for words in denser semantic neighbourhood.

 We also qualitatively examined words that showed particularly stark differences in correlation, favoring either LDL or DDL.
 The results can be found in Table~\ref{tab:corr_diff_words}.
-LDL outperforms DDL if words contain unique cues such as \textit{px} or \textit{tv}.
-DDL on the other hand shows a clear advantage for words which contain suffixes expressing a range of different meanings such as \textit{slender}, \textit{barriers} or \textit{choler} which all contain trigrams which are often used in comparatives.
+LDL outperforms DDL if words contain unique cues such as \textit{px} or \textit{oz}.
+DDL on the other hand shows a clear advantage for words which contain suffixes expressing a range of different meanings such as \textit{barriers} or \textit{choler} which all contain trigrams which are often used in comparatives.
 Consequently, LDL places them in the semantic neighbourhood of other comparatives, while DDL maps them to their correct neighbourhood.
-This ability of DDL to work around the re-use of trigrams to express different meanings points to an interesting issue: language is full of re-use of sublexical features such as the \textit{-s} ending expressing plurality \citep[see also][]{shafaei2022semantic,plag2015homophony}, 3rd person singular, possessive or simply being a part of a word's stem, or the \textit{-er} ending which can express as varied meanings as comparative (e.g. \textit{hungrier}), agent (e.g. \textit{teacher}), instrument (e.g. \textit{poker}), something associated with an action (e.g. \textit{diner}) or denoting the origin of a person (e.g. \textit{Londoner}) \citep[p.89]{plag2003word}.
+This ability of DDL to work around the re-use of trigrams to express different meanings points to an interesting issue: language is full of re-use of sub-lexical features, such as the \textit{-s} ending, which can express plurality \citep[see also][]{shafaei2022semantic,plag2015homophony}, third person singular, or possessive or simply be part of a word’s stem, or the \textit{-er} ending, which can express varied meanings such as comparative (e.g., \textit{hungrier}), agent (e.g., \textit{teacher}), instrument (e.g., \textit{poker}), or something associated with an action (e.g., \textit{diner}) or can denote the origin of a person (e.g., \textit{Londoner}) \citep[p.89]{plag2003word}.
 Any system modelling morphology needs to be able to deal with this ``bricolage'' \citep{strauss1962savage}.
 Apparently, DDL is much more effective at doing so than LDL.
 This does not seem to be just an issue of precision: both Table~\ref{tab:corr_diff_words} and the accuracies@10 in Figure~\ref{fig:comp_prod_internal} suggest that for LDL, the correct target word does not even make it to the top 10 most correlated words.
 A replication of this analysis for Dutch can be found in the Supplementary Materials.